mmarchesotti/mmarchesotti-grep/README.md

 This project is a from-scratch implementation of the `grep` command-line utility in Go.
 It is designed to explore the principles of regular expression engines, including parsing, compilation, and execution using a Non-deterministic Finite Automaton (NFA).

+## Origin & Acknowledgments

+This project initially started as a solution to the [CodeCrafters "Build Your Own Grep"](https://codecrafters.io/challenges/grep) challenge.
+However, halfway through the process, the implementation branched out significantly from the guided path.
+I chose to develop a custom testing strategy and implement my own architectural ideas—specifically the hybrid NFA/Backtracking engine—to better understand the nuances of regex engine design beyond the scope of the original tutorial.

 ## Features

 * **Pattern Matching**: Search for regex patterns in files or standard input.
 * **File & Stdin Support**: Accepts a list of files to search or reads from `stdin` when no files are provided.
 * **Recursive Search**: Use the `-r` flag to recursively search for patterns within a directory.
-  * **Compiler-based Engine**: The regex pattern is compiled into an efficient NFA for matching, avoiding the overhead of backtracking for most patterns.
+* **Hybrid Engine**:
+  * **NFA Engine**: Uses Thompson's construction for O(n) performance on standard patterns.
+  * **Backtracking Engine**: Automatically engages for patterns containing backreferences, combining NFA fragments with recursive checks to handle stateful matching.

 ## Supported Regex Syntax